Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade-prepare.md

 1. Create a pull request in your git provider to merge your deprecation fixes.
 2. Have your team review the changes.
 3. Merge the PR to your main development branch.
-4. Ensure these changes are deployed to your environments before proceeding with the Fusion upgrade.
+4. Ensure these changes are deployed to your environments before proceeding with the <Constant name="fusion" /> upgrade.

 ## Validate and upgrade your dbt packages